Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

 'Going somewhere together' presents endless options.
 It could be a full day out, or something as simple as a walk along a beach for an hour, skimming stones (something I used to love as a child, plus it's free).
 You could visit a museum, go bowling, visit another city, play mini-golf, walk through woods, go on a family bike ride, or anything else that appeals.

 Going somewhere together can really help to improve communication with family members, since you'll all be sharing the same experience.
 It allows conversation to arise naturally, since everyone's focus is on the same thing, without distractions from home.
 And it doesn't have to cost a lot, or anything at all.
 There are options for all budgets.

 And if you're feeling adventurous, how about trying a completely new activity together?
 What you choose will depend on your individual interests, but ideas could include climbing, geocaching, skating, canoeing, archery or anything else that takes your fancy.

 4. Eat Together

 In many countries, eating together is an integral part of family life.
 Regular, shared meals offer the chance of relaxed conversation; a chance to catch up with everyone.
-Sometimes, modern life and working commitments mean that everyone is in a rush and has different time commitments, but gathering round the table as much as possible is an important way to bond.
+Sometimes, modern life and work commitments mean that everyone is in a rush and has different time commitments, but gathering around the table as much as possible is an important way to bond.
 I find this to be even more important as children hit the later teen years, as they tend to like their own space at that stage, meaning that the meal table may be your only chance in which to be in the same place at the same time, for more than five minutes.